v-bosch/TruCol/README.md

 # TruCol [![Solidity version](https://img.shields.io/badge/Solidity-v0.8.1-ff69b4.svg?maxAge=3600)](https://solidity.readthedocs.io/en/v0.8.1/installing-solidity.html) [![node version](https://img.shields.io/badge/node.js-%3E=_v10-green.svg)](http://nodejs.org/download/)  [![License: GPL v3](https://img.shields.io/badge/License-AGPLv3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0) [![Build Status](https://travis-ci.com/v-bosch/TruCol.svg?branch=main)](https://travis-ci.com/v-bosch/TruCol)

-TruCol aims at building a decentralized, trust-less platform for test-driven programming development.
+TruCol aims at building a decentralized, trustless platform for test-driven programming development.

 ## Description

-Suppose Alice wants some well-defined challenge, such as an 'n\*n' sudoku, to be solved and writes a set of unit tests that check any solution using random inputs.
-Instead of creating the solution, Alice publishes the unit tests in a smart contract and sets a bounty for any other smart contract that solves it.
-Bob the bounty hunter can then see the contract and write a solution in a smart contract and get the reward.
-This repository presents the protocol to do this completely trustless and decentralised without taking any fees, increasing market efficiency.
+Suppose Alice wants some well-defined challenge, such as an 'n\*n' sudoku, to be solved.
+She writes a set of unit tests that check any given solution, using random inputs.
+Instead of creating the solution herself, Alice publishes the unit tests in a smart contract and sets a bounty for any other smart contract that solves it.
+Bob, the bounty hunter, finds the contract and codes a solution in a smart contract, in order to receive the bounty.
+If Alice's requirements are fulfilled, the smart contract automatically pays out the reward.
+This repository presents the protocol to do this completely trustless and decentralised, without taking any fees, thus increasing market efficiency.

 ![1](./FAQ/concept.png)